-If the just created opening "Closed Sicilian" is not open please click on it now in the Repertoire Explorer.
-Then add manually the moves 1. e4 e5, 2.
-Nc3 by dragging and dropping the pieces of the chessboard.
+If you have created the example opening "Closed Sicilian" and it is not currently open then please click on it now in the Repertoire Explorer.
+Now manually add the moves 1. e4 e5, 2.
+Nc3 by dragging and dropping the pieces on the chessboard.